In 1966, Mount Hope High School said goodbye to a special class of students. Among them were future religious

 West Virginia.
 “We’re trying to “pay it forward” says Mickey Plumley, the organizations’ Vice President.

-On Friday evening, the group presented their first collegiate scholarship to Vernon Chittum of Oak Hill High School.
+On a Friday evening in 2012, the group presented their first collegiate scholarship to Vernon Chittum of Oak Hill High School.
 U.S.

 Senator Joe Manchin presented the scholarship to Vernon on behalf of the organization.